isomerpages/ogp/_careers/3-ux-designer.md

     </button>
 </a>

-**Thank you for your interest, we currently do not have any Product Designer roles open.**
+**Thank you for your interest.
+Product Designer roles are now closed.**